-The Estes Crew lives in an old Victorian house in the town of Estes Park, Colorado.
+The Estes Crew lives in Moraine Park Campground of Rocky Mountain National Park.
 They spend six weeks working with the Facilities Management division of the National Park Service on trail maintenance projects in Rocky Mountain National Park and two weeks with Resource Management assisting with re-vegetation, exotics, and restoration.
 This crew is part of the team that keeps heavily-used front and back-country trails accessible for over three million visitors each year.
 Typical trail work includes building and cleaning drainage structures, restoring trail surfaces and trimming encroaching vegetation.
 Revegetation includes salvaging native plants and removing invasive species.

 Shadow Mountain Crew